VIBE: Active, Busy, Family Friendly

 Fort Myers Beach Parking and Amenities

-Parking at Fort Myers Beach was not a good experience for us and it was expensive.
-A parking lot close to the beach (since everything was full including Crescent Beach Family Park) cost us $20 for the day.
+Parking at Fort Myers Beach was not a good experience for us and it was expensive in 2021.
+A parking lot close to the beach cost us $20 for the day, but that is pretty typical for Florida beaches in 2023.
 There were long line-ups to get on and off the causeway, which is something we have experienced before on the Bradenton beaches.
-In fact, it took longer to get through the City of Fort Myers and onto the beach, than it did to practically drive across Florida!
-So beware of the traffic and parking situation before you go.
-Plan to get there early in the morning or stay overnight in a beachfront hotel.
-You'll save yourself a lot of grief and enjoy your road trip a lot more.
-Once you are on the beach, there are bathroom facilities by the pier where you can change and clean the sand off your feet.
+This time we found parking for $10 but there is no real parking or facilities yet.
+So be aware of the traffic and parking situation before you go.
+Go early in the day.

 Fort Myers Beach Activities

 If boating and fishing is your true love, then Fort Myers Beach is where you want to be!
 What's even better, you can walk right out through the water to reach your boat.
 Redfish, Tarpon, Snook...heck, you might even see a shark or manatee.
 Then when you come back from your fishing trip, just drop anchor and enjoy the sunshine.
 The Gulf of Mexico is not very deep close to shore, so it's perfect for small boats and jet skis.
-When you're done with your beach day, just wade out, climb aboard and take off.
 No boat?
 No problem.
-There are lots of fishing charters available.
-What could be better for a Florida beach vacation?
+There were lots of fishing charters open in 2023.

 Look Out!
 This Could Happen...